lakshmi-intechcode/jng_instr_folder/8_baby_orm_unix/extend_orm_unix/README.md

 kant.xml
 ```
 * What this example is meant to demonstrate is that sys.argv allows us to access the `command-line arguments` that a user passes to our program.
-* `sys.argv` will contain a list of all the words that are typed after the name of the program.
+* `sys.argv` will read these words and return them as values inside a list

 ##### Part 3 - Introduction to today's challenges: